fgordon002/Driver-Search/README.md

 3) You will get a warining message in the vscode terminal like this:

         "Warning: to view this Streamlit app on a browser, run it with the following command: streamlit run **pathname**"

-    Copy that code (streamlit run and the pathname after it), paste it into the terminal, and run it.
+    Copy `streamlit run` and the pathname after it, paste that code into the terminal, and run it.

 After following these three steps, the web app should open in a web browser and you can then use it!